dom2849/w3schools-clone/README.md

-A partial clone of the W3Schools website
+A partial clone of the W3Schools website.

+The completed project can be viewed [here](https://dom2849.github.io/w3schools-clone/).